Stability conditions and the $A_2$ quiver: Autoequivalences and t-structures

 and $\Sigma$ moves along this to the right by one place. \end{proof}

-It follows that $\P\Aut(\D_\infty)\isom \mu_3$.
-Note that our use of the symbol $\Sigma$ in Prop. \ref{easy} is reasonably consistent with our earlier use for the category $\D_n$: for example the first part of Cor. \ref{powers} continues to hold in the $n=\infty$ case.
+It follows from this result that $\P\Aut(\D_\infty)\isom \mu_3$.
+Note that our use of the symbol $\Sigma$ in Prop. \ref{easy} is reasonably consistent with our earlier use for the category $\D_n$ for $n<\infty$.
+For example, Prop. \ref{tilts} (a) continues to hold when $n=\infty$.
+Note also that Prop. \ref{tilts} (b) becomes an infinite chain of tilts of non-full hearts in this case.